 Students will be involved in the production of real-world assignments to support The Master's College.
-This would include advertisements, promotional material, logo development, animated promos, print advertising, and 3D web animations.
-Students may also work on projects from a professional client list as they become available.
-The students will use a variety of software programs which include: 3D animation, modeling, texturing, lighting effects as well as audio, compositing, filming, and editing.
+This would include advertisements, promotional material, logo development, animated promos, print advertising and 3D web animations.
+Students may also work on projects from professional client lists as they become available.
+Students will use a variety of software programs which include: 3D animation, modeling, texturing, lighting effects as well as audio, compositing, filming and editing.